 Further, MoEF & CC has included Solar Power Projects under "White category" for Consent to Establish/Operate.
 Newly introduced White category contains 36 industrial sectors which are practically non-polluting.
-There shall be no necessity of obtaining the Consent to Establish/Operate" for White category of industries and an intimation to concerned SPCB / PCC shall suffice.
-In accordance with the requirement of the Modified directions under section 18(1)(b) of the Water (P&PC) Act, 1974 and the Air (P & PC) Act, 1981 regarding harmonization of classification of industrial sectors under red/ orange/ green/ white categories by the CPCB /26/, acknowledgement of Letter to PCB for White Category Industry /26/ received by the PO was checked and found to be acceptable.
+There shall be no necessity of obtaining the Consent to Establish/Operate for White category of industries and an intimation to concerned SPCB / PCC shall suffice.
+In accordance with the requirement of the Modified directions under section 18(1)(b) of the Water (P&PC) Act, 1974 and the Air (P & PC) Act, 1981 regarding harmonization of classification of industrial sectors under red/ orange/ green/ white categories by the CPCB/26/, acknowledgement of Letter to PCB for White Category Industry/26/ received by the PO was checked and found to be acceptable.

-Step 2: Investment analysis for Greenko Solar Power (Dharmavaram) Limited: In this section it is demonstrated that the project activity is not financially feasible without the revenue from the sale of ACCs.
+Step 2: Investment analysis:

+In this section it is demonstrated that the project activity is not financially feasible without the revenue from the sale of ACCs.
 This is demonstrated in following sections as per "Investment analysis" (Version 11.0) /B07/.
-The global stakeholder consultation for the proposed project was conducted from 27/10/2022 when version 11 of TOOL 27 was latest available version, and hence applicable.
+The global stakeholder consultation for the proposed project was conducted from 31/10/2022 when version 11 of TOOL 27 was latest available version, and hence applicable.

-The project is bagged through bidding process and the date when letter of award was obtained i.e., 07/11/2014 is considered as the investment decision date for the legal owner to start the project implementation despite inherent financial barriers.
-The additionality has been established using the data available at the time of investment decision which are mainly CERC RE tariff order dated 15/05/2014 /31/
+The bundled project activity is allotted to the project owner through state government competitive bidding process.
+The letter of award for the 4 activities were obtained on: 22/07/2013 for Digwal; 06/08/2013 for Chegunta; and August 2013 for Chennur and Talmadla.
+These events were key decision stages, and the investment decision dates for the project proponent to start the project implementation despite inherent financial barriers.
+The additionality has been established using the data available at the time of investment decision which are mainly CERC RE tariff order dated 28/02/2013.